JacqsLabz/Sims4-Yootz-Story/2.10-Life+Death/00-index.md

 ![](12-21-17_11-46-49%C2%A0PM.png)

-The anticpation was nearly a tagniable thing in the room.
+The anticpation was nearly a tagniable, solid thing in the room.

 ![](12-21-17_11-47-20%C2%A0PM.png)